 A Brief History of the Evolution of SEO Techniques

-Search engine companies have constantly adapted their functionality to give users the best possible experience, and SEO techniques have had to change to keep up.
+SEO techniques have had to change as search engine companies have constantly adapted their functionality to give users the best possible experience.
 To understand today’s SEO strategies, it’s worth taking a look back to where it all began.

 The B.G. era (Before Google)

 Back in the early 90s when the World Wide Web was beginning to flourish, it soon became clear that there needed to be a way of finding what you were looking for amongst the growing sea of content.

 One solution to this problem was to keep a directory of the most important and influential sites on the web.
 Companies like Yahoo! turned this into a business model by allowing sites to be added to their catalogue for a yearly fee.